The-Abe/the-abe.github.io/_posts/2023-08-09-login-bash-shortcut.md

 ---
-title:  "Shortcut to login as anyone in bash."
+title:  Shortcut to login as anyone in bash
 date:   2023-08-09 09:21:52 +0200
 author: Abe
 categories: snippets
 ---

+# Shortcut to login as anyone in bash

 If you ever find yourself switching users on Linux servers frequently, consider using the following snippet in your `.bashrc` file.